Travel the world

 What he does know is: College isn’t right for him at this moment, and he wants to travel for at least a few months.

-Soon after joining, Colin has a long call with Blake—the guy who runs Unschool Adventures—who gets to know Colin and his motivations in great detail: why he wants to travel, what his current ideas are, what he wants to learn, what he fears, and how he wants to grow.
-One part life coach and one part practical advisor, Blake helps Colin think about both the big picture and little details, and then compiles everything into an easily accessible Adventure Map (see example).
+Upon enrolling, Colin has a long call with Blake, who gets to know Colin and his motivations in great detail: why he wants to travel, what his current ideas are, what he wants to learn, what he fears, and how he wants to grow.
+Blake helps Colin think about both the big picture and little details, and then compiles everything into an easily accessible Adventure Map (see example).
 Colin prints out the map and tapes it to the wall above his desk.

-Together Blake and Colin come up with a few different specific travel plans for Colin, including:
+Together Blake and Colin come up with a few different plans for Colin, including:

 1. Learning to surf and volunteering at a beachside hostel in Australia